WVUResearchComputing/WVUResearchComputing.github.io/index.rst

 The official webpage in Research Office portal about the Research Computing Division `WVU Research Computing - Research Office <https://research.wvu.edu/researchers/computational-research/hpc>`_

-The legacy documentation was a Wiki website continue to be online for a while `WVU Research Computing - Legacy Wiki <https://wiki.hpc.wvu.edu/hpc_wiki/index.php/Main_Page>`_
+The legacy documentation was a Wiki website that will continue to be online for a while `WVU Research Computing - Legacy Wiki <https://wiki.hpc.wvu.edu/hpc_wiki/index.php/Main_Page>`_

 The HelpDesk ticket system